berbl-dev/berbl-eval-2022-gecco/README.md

 # Analysis of the runs conducted for the 2022 GECCO paper

+**This repository has been archived in June 2022** since it only serves as a collection of evaluation scripts used in the 2022 GECCO paper, *The Bayesian Learning Classifier System: Implementation, Replicability, Comparison with XCSF* by Pätzel and Hähner.

+Note that this repository's evaluation scripts, `eval.py` and `eval-ps.py`, have been copied to the [berbl-eval repository](https://github.com/berbl-dev/berbl-eval) where they will receive at least somewhat minimal maintenance alongside evaluation scripts of other publications regarding BERBL.

+## How to run the evaluation scripts

 This assumes that the corresponding experiments have been run and their results stored in `path/to/results/mlruns`.
 See the [the berbl-exp-2022-gecco repository](https://github.com/berbl-dev/berbl-exp-2022-gecco).